 More information on the Estate Claims Process and priority of claims can be found at www.dayscholarsclaims.com.

-In all cases, Claimants are required to submit the claim form to a Claims Administrator before the claims deadline on October 4, 2023.
+In all cases, Claimants are required to submit the claim form to a Claims Administrator before the claims extension deadline on January 4, 2024.